 - generic infographics you’ve sent to a thousand other bloggers.

 2. How do I get you to say nice things about our brand?

 (b) Make good beer and help us find it.
-Tell us where we can buy it near where we live (Penzance, Cornwall, United Kingdom) or send us a bottle.
-We’re not going to say nice things about a beer we haven’t tried, are we?
+Tell us where we can buy it near where we live (Penzance, Cornwall, United Kingdom) or via mail order.
+We’re probably not going to say nice things about a beer we haven’t tried.

 3. How do I get you to stop saying bad things about our brand?